“Any goal can be achieved if a strategy is properly executed.” – Nitin Namdeo

-Execution excellence as a one-man band is one thing.
-Execution excellence for a team or group is another.
+Execution excellence as a one-person band is one thing.
+Execution excellence for a team or group or organization is another level entirely.

 One of the best ways to improve execution excellence for a team or group is to map out the portfolio, programs, and projects.

 Having clarity on the portfolio, programs, and projects is a starting point for mastering execution.